Elections matter. So does your vote. But you can’t cast a ballot if you’re not registered.

-I’m a student and I’m not sure where to register because of the pandemic.
+I’m a student and I’m not sure where to register.
 What should I do?

 Remember that you can only be registered to vote in ONE state.
 Be aware that where you are registered to vote has implications for the type of identification you’ll need on Election Day and may affect whether you need to change your driver’s license and vehicle registration.
 It should not affect federal financial aid or your school tuition status.